TMC no 2 Abhishek Banerjee, others booked in Tripura for obstructing cops from discharging duty | Politics

 Kiran Kumar, the superintendent of police (SP) in Khowai district, said a suo moto complaint was filed on Tuesday against the TMC leaders, who had ''misbehaved'' with officers on duty on August 8.

-“We booked them on August 10 under Section 186 (obstruction of public servants in the discharge of his public function) and 36 (common intention) of the IPC.
-The FIR pertains to entry into the Khowai police station...
-They will be summoned,” the SP stated.
+''We booked them on August 10 under Section 186 (obstruction of public servants in the discharge of his public function) and 36 (common intention) of the IPC.
+The FIR pertains to their entry into the Khowai police station...
+They will be summoned,'' the SP stated.

 Shortly after, Banerjee, who is also West Bengal Chief Minister Mamata Banerjee's nephew and the de facto number 2 in the party, flew to Agartala from Bengal to meet the apprehended workers in Khowai police station, along with other leaders.
 Those arrested were later produced before a local court, which granted them bail.